Bodychecking in ice hockey: What are the risks?

 Bodychecking is taught based on a four-step skills development program by Hockey Canada.

 At what age is bodychecking allowed?

-Quebec has delayed bodychecking until the bantam level (13 to 14 years of age).
+- As of September 2013, Hockey Canada states that bodychecking should be introduced at the bantam level (13 to 14 years of age).

-Bodychecking is not allowed in girls’ or women’s hockey.
+- Bodychecking is not allowed in girls-only hockey.

 How can I protect my child or teen?